lilbaek/recipe/README.md

-# recipe
+# what
-Spring Boot web service based on "Project: Recipes" from the JetBrains Academy
+Spring Boot project based on "Project: Recipes" from JetBrains Academy (hyperskill.org)

 # why
 Trying out Java after writing in C# for many years.
 Using JetBrains Academy to get up to speed :)